GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	finds a submodule the push will be rejected.

 	The default value is false.
 This means the check will not be executed.

 	This option is *not* inherited by child projects.

+plugin.@PLUGIN@.allowDuplicateFilenames
+:	Allow duplicate filenames.

+	This check looks for duplicate filenames in the tree of the commit as these can cause problems on Windows.
+If the check finds duplicate filenames the push will be rejected.

+	This check compares filenames without caring about case sensitivity.

+	The default value is false.
+This means duplicate filenames are not allowed.

+	This option is *not* inherited by child projects.